usman2x/interview-cheet-sheet/spring.md

 - Injecting list of beans by generic type

 ### Spring Boot
-- Classes annotated with @Component @Controller @Service @Repository are candidate for auto tection
+- Classes annotated with @Component @Controller @Service @Repository are candidate for auto detection
 - Specialized version of annotation is used for layred the application into modular structure
 - All specialized versions of annotations are treated @components while scan auto detection and auto wiring
 - Spring Autoconfiguration (Provide configuration if jar found on class path)